 Since 2013 Anni has been an Advisor and now Trustee of the Web Science Trust helping to promote and develop Web Science internationally.
 At the core of this is the need to promote and develop Digital Literacy, particularly within Government and Not-for-Profit environments.
 In 2015 Anni began working with New Philanthropy Capital as a member of the Steering Committee of their Digital Transformation Programme and throughout 2016 and 2017 has been delivering workshops and lectures aiming to help Boards, Senior Leadership and Management Teams become more Digitally Savvy.
 These workshops are free and are held for people of all ages, stages and from all walks of life.

 As a complement to her work with Web Science Anni and her family formed the Intersticia Foundation, a Private Ancilliary Fund which supports emerging ideas and projects in the areas of education, entrepreneurship and leadership for social benefit.

 Anni has served as a Council Member of the Australian War Memorial; a Member of the NSW Arts Advisory Council and of the NSW Museums Council; and a Member of the National Disciplinary Committee of the Institute of Chartered Accountants Australia.

-She is a Fellow of the Royal Society for the Arts and of Goodenough College.
-She is a member of the Greenleaf Center for Servant Leadership, the Sydney Ski Club and the Royal South Yarra Lawn Tennis Club.
+Anni is a Governor and Fellow of Goodenough College, a Fellow of the Royal Society for the Arts, and a member of the Greenleaf Center for Servant Leadership.
+She is also a member of the House of Saint Barnabas, the Sydney Ski Club and the Royal South Yarra Lawn Tennis Club.